Cosmic-Ray Mass Composition around the Knee via Principal Component Analysis: Conclusions

 These results confirm the widely accepted and experimentally validated scenario: around the \textit{knee}, the light component (mainly protons) decreases in abundance, while the heavier components show a slight increase.

-The evolution of the mean logarithmic mass $\langle \ln A \rangle$ as a function of energy, obtained in this work based on KASCADE data, is in very good agreement with recent results from the LHAASO–KM2A experiment and with the predictions of the GSF astrophysical model around the \textit{knee}.
+The evolution of the mean logarithmic mass $\langle \ln (A) \rangle$ as a function of energy, obtained in this work based on KASCADE data, is in very good agreement with recent results from the LHAASO–KM2A experiment and with the predictions of the GSF model around the \textit{knee}.
+The consistency of our results with the GSF model suggests that the PCA method, applied to EAS parameters extracted from KASCADE data using modern hadronic interaction models, reliably captures the global trends in cosmic-ray composition.
+The inferred mass composition is derived from a multidimensional description of shower development, incorporating several key observables, which ensures a physically meaningful and robust interpretation.
+Therefore, the results presented in this study may serve as an additional reference for reconstructing the mass composition of cosmic rays in the \textit{knee} region, in agreement with the global GSF estimates.